 Preliminary CEPT position

-CEPT supports the studies within ITU-R which have clearly demonstrated increasing interest and developments in FS technology (e.g. wide band high capacity FWS systems > 10Gbit/s) in these bands.
+CEPT supports the studies within ITU-R which have clearly demonstrated increasing interest and developments in fixed service (FS) technology (e.g. wide band high capacity FWS systems > 10Gbit/s) in these bands.

 CEPT view is that there is no intention to extend the frequency allocations to the fixed service under this agenda item.

 With regard to the regulatory provisions to be considered at WRC-12:

-- CEPT proposes, consistent with the current ETSI standard EN 302 217 and ECC Report 124, the inclusion in the RR of provisions in terms of unwanted emission limits applicable to the FS in the 81-86 GHz and 92-94 GHz band for the protection of passive services (Approach B1 in the CPM text).
+CEPT proposes, consistent with the current ETSI standard EN 302 217 and ECC Report 124, the inclusion in the RR of provisions in terms of unwanted emission limits applicable to the FS in the 81-86 GHz and 92-94 GHz bands for the protection of passive services (based on Approach B1 in the CPM text).

-- CEPT considers premature to make any changes to the radio regulations (Approach A1 in the CPM text) at this time in bands above 94 GHz and further studies are required to better understand the FS technology developments.
+In bands above 94 GHz, CEPT considers premature to make any changes to the radio regulations (based on Approach A1 in the CPM text) at this time and believes that further studies are required to better understand the FS technology developments.

-In addition, Resolutions 731 (WRC-2000) and 732 (WRC-2000) are not limited to the Fixed Service but were adopted to address future requirements of active services above 71 GHz taking into account the requirement of passive services.
-Therefore, Resolutions 731 and 732 need to be maintained.
+In addition, Resolutions 731 (WRC-2000) and 732 (WRC-2000) were adopted to address broader future requirements of active services above 71 GHz taking into account the requirement of passive services.
+Therefore, since these two resolutions have not been fully addressed, CEPT proposes to maintain Resolutions 731 and 732 unchanged.

 Background

 Resolutions 731 & 732 were developed at WRC-2000 to address future active service technology requirements, sharing and allocation issues in bands above 71GHz ‘at a future competent conference’.
-At the time of development of these resolutions the requirements for the passive services were well knownas they depend on physical phenomena but little was known about the technical characteristics of the commercial active services that might wish to exploit these higher bands and these resolutions were adopted as a placeholder for a time when advancements in technology in these higher bands had started to emerge.
+At the time of development of these resolutions the requirements for the passive services were well known as they depend on physical phenomena and were reflected in the radio regulations under WRC-2000 Agenda Item 1.16, but little was known about the technical characteristics of the commercial active services that might wish to exploit these higher bands and these resolutions were adopted as a placeholder for a time when advancements in technology in these higher bands had started to emerge.
 Now the millimetre wave spectrum above 70 GHz is becoming the subject of increasing interest for commercial use due to its unique propagation characteristics and the wide bandwidth available for carrying communications traffic.
-New technology is now emerging that offers the possibility of using these higher bands for commercial fixed wireless applications, taking advantage of the wide bandwidths available to support applications such as extremely high speed data transmission (e.g. in the range 1 GBit/s to 10 GBits/s) for short hop (1 - 2 km) communication.
+New technology is now emerging that offers the possibility of using these higher bands for commercial fixed wireless applications, taking advantage of the wide bandwidths available to support applications such as extremely high speed data transmission (e.g. in the range 1 GBit/s to 10 GBits/s) for short hop (1 – 2 km) communication.
 There is potential for even higher data rates (up to 100 Gbit/s) provided sufficient wide bandwidths are made available in particular in contiguous spectrum blocks.
 International markets are being established and several administrations have now opened or are in the process of opening these bands for terrestrial fixed wireless applications.